Cost-Per-Hire: The Hidden Metric Impacting Costs

 • Report transparently to boards and investment committees

-Why Cost-Per-Hire is Rising
+Why is Cost-Per-Hire Rising?

 • Inflation and role mix changes: Even if job ad costs hold steady, higher salary expectations and a shift toward technical and managerial roles drive up recruiting costs.
 These hires take longer to fill and require more specialized sourcing.

-How to Reduce Cost-Per-Hire
+How to Reduce Cost-Per-Hire?

 90-Day Wins